|

 KnightQuest began as a vision of John Nelson to create a

 "super-Eamon".
-The first step along the way was the creation of Eamon II,
+The first step along the way was the creation of Eamon

-commands PUT & FREE.
-It has 4 new spells: CHARM, FEAR, BLINK, & SLEEP.
+but lacks the commands PUT & FREE.
+It has 4 new

+Room, High Room, #Attacks, Greed, Hate, and Wanderlust.
 It

-are several new monster fields: Low Room, High Room, #Attacks, Greed, Hate, and

-Wanderlust.
-It allows the adventurer to find 'friends' and take them along on
+allows the adventurer to find 'friends' and take them along on

 adventures.
-There are 4 professions: Thief, Fighter, Cleric, & Magician.
+There are 4 professions: Thief, Fighter, Cleric,

-Alignments run from Lawful Very Good to Chaotic Evil.
-It has an Intelligence
+& Magician.
+Alignments run from Lawful Very Good to

-got worse as it grew into 'KnightQuest', and the next thing you know John got
+situation got worse as it grew into 'KnightQuest', and the next thing

-himself an IBM-PC with compiled Basic & 640K of memory.
+you know John got himself an IBM-PC with compiled Basic & 640K

-Four disk images are available for the Eamon II system and are provided here
+Four disk images are available for the Eamon II system and are

-for your amusement:
+provided here for your amusement:

 Eamon II Main Hall